-- The policies which formed part of the appraisal/performance management/appraisal framework had not been reviewed on a regular basis.
-It is acknowledged that these documents were currently under review by relevant officers, but there was no set timescale for completion. - Due to issues experienced with the reporting functionality in respect of the new Oracle Fusion system, it had not been possible to produce and publish the performance indicators which are required to support the management of absence within the Fire Authority.
-As such, there is a risk that absences may not be effectively managed. - 5.6 The issues outlined above, together with any other issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements. - 5.7 In February 2021, the Secretary of State for the Ministry for Housing, Communities and Local Government (MHCLG), now the Department for Levelling Up, Housing and Communities (DLUHC) confirmed the Authority's funding settlement for 2021/22 at £53.002M, which was a one-year only settlement. - 5.8 In December 2021, the Secretary of State for DLUHC announced the provisional settlement for 2022/23 at £53.590m, resulting in a funding increase of £0.588m (1.1%).
-In addition, it was indicated a new 'one-off' Services Grant would be distributed through the existing Settlement Funding Assessment formula amounting to approximately £2.3M for this Authority (additional national insurance contribution costs of approximately £650k are to be funded from this).
-The Government also proposed a general Council Tax referendum threshold of 2% for Fire and Rescue Authorities.
-However, for one year only (2022/23), for the Fire and Rescue Authorities in the lowest charging quartile, there would be flexibility to increase Band D precepts by £5. - 5.9 The 2022/23 Local Government Finance Settlement was a one year only Settlement, rather than the anticipated three-year Comprehensive Spending Review period.
-Multi-year settlements are a more effective way of managing resources, aligned to longer term planning and this uncertainty needs to be factored into the Medium-Term Financial Strategy.
-Every 1% increase/reduction in core funding represents an increase/loss of circa £0.536m funding for the Authority. - 5.10 In addition, there are ongoing budget uncertainties, particularly Firefighter pension related issues, that have significant funding implications but at this stage still remain unclear in terms of ongoing cost and whether those costs will need to be found by Fire and Rescue Authorities and/or by Government funding.
-Furthermore, the Service is likely to continue to be directly impacted to some degree by the effects of COVID during 2022/23 together with the linked requirement to invest in the health, safety and wellbeing of all staff.
-General supply chain issues and the 'cost of living' crisis are also likely to present budget pressures.
-Therefore, whilst the Government funding allocation in 2022/23 is higher in cash terms compared to 2021/22, a high level of caution still needs to be applied to future financial years as the funding position remains volatile for the Fire Sector.
+- 5.7 In February 2022, the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC) confirmed the Authority's funding settlement for 2022/23 at £53.590m, which was a one-year only settlement. - 5.8 In December 2022, the Secretary of State for DLUHC announced the provisional settlement for 2023/24 at £56.867m, resulting in a funding increase of £3.277m (6.1%).
+This was increased by a further £54k in the final settlement allocation in February 2023.
+In addition, it was indicated the Services Grant would continue to be distributed through the existing Settlement Funding Assessment formula in 2023/24 amounting to approximately £1.4M for this Authority (£2.3M in 2022/23).
+The Government also proposed a general Council Tax referendum threshold of 3% for Fire and Rescue Authorities.
+However, for one year only (2023/24), for all Fire and Rescue Authorities, there would be flexibility to increase Band D precepts by £5. - 5.9 The Local Government Finance Settlement is a one year only Settlement for 2023/24, rather than the anticipated two-year Spending Review period.
+Multiyear settlements are a more effective way of managing resources, aligned to longer term planning and this uncertainty needs to be factored into the Medium Term Financial Strategy.
+Every 1% increase/reduction in core funding represents an increase/loss of circa £0.570m funding for the Authority. - 5.10 In addition, there are ongoing budget uncertainties, particularly relating to Firefighter pension related issues, that have significant funding implications but at this stage still remain unclear in terms of ongoing cost and whether those costs will need to be found by Fire and Rescue Authorities and/or by Government funding.
+Furthermore, there are significant budget pressures affecting the Authority arising from the 'Cost of Living' crisis, particularly pay awards and inflation levels.
+Therefore, whilst the Government funding allocation in 2023/24 is an increase in cash terms compared to 2022/23, a high level of caution still needs to be applied to future financial years as the funding position and expenditure position remain volatile for the Fire Sector.